danielpaul/RapidRails/docs/blog.md

 contentful space import --space-id <space_id> --content-file lib/templates/contentful.json
 ```

+7. Update the Webhook's domain & webhook secret key in the webhook settings page.

-7. Click the "Content" tab on the topbar and then the "Add entry" button on the top right hand side.
+8. Click the "Content" tab on the topbar and then the "Add entry" button on the top right hand side.
    ![Add Entry](images/add_entry.png)

-8. Then simply fill in the fields and hit "Publish changes".
+9. Then simply fill in the fields and hit "Publish changes".
    ![Publish Post](images/publish_post.png)

-9. Visit `http://localhost:3000/blog` and ta-da!
+10. Visit `http://localhost:3000/blog` and ta-da!
 Your blog is all set up!